Floyd family has faith in conviction, braces for difficult testimony and images

 All four defendants, who were fired, are out on bond.

-Philonise and Keeta Floyd and other family members have taken turns sitting in the one seat reserved in the trial courtroom for Floyd's relatives.
-COVID-19 social-distancing protocols have severely limited the number of people who can attend.
+Philonise and Keeta Floyd and other family members have taken turns sitting in the one seat reserved in the courtroom for Floyd's relatives.
+Social-distancing protocols have limited the number of people who can attend.
 Relatives also watch the trial on a live feed broadcast to another room in the courthouse.

 They said the family is committed to showing up every day regardless of the trauma they must bear.